sarog/lib_mysqludf_ta/README.md

 ## Linux:

-Linux requires installation of libtool:
+Linux requires the installation of libtool:

     sudo apt-get install libtool

+Once done, proceed with the compile and installation:

     ./configure
     make